 61 is an installation with a delicate balance between the room tones of 61, the different kinds of speakers and the space where the installation is exhibited.
 This delicate balance doesn't survive the transition to the web.
 The track above plays a stereo study of the room tones used in 61.
 You can watch a trailer from the presentation at STUK here.

 I dedicate this work to my father and my mother, and my brothers and my sisters who made this home, my first home, the magical place it was.
 Thank you Moeke, Vake, Sofie, Sigrid, Kristoff, Thomas,and Sander.

 On the occasion of my residency there, STUK did a small interview with me about the installation.
 You can watch that interview here.
 On the occasion of the The State Of Things exhibition, a review appeared in Agenda Magazine.
 You can read that review here.

 A lot of people helped in the production of 61.
-Thanks to: Aernoudt Jacobs, Christoph De Boeck, Saartje Geerts, Karlien Vanhoonacker, Gilke Vanuytsel, Jitske Vandenbussche, Olivier and Vincent from Culture Crew and the technical crews of STUK and Kunstenwerkplaats Pianofabriek.
+Thanks to: Aernoudt Jacobs, Christoph De Boeck, Saartje Geerts, Karlien Vanhoonacker, Gilke Vanuytsel, Jitske Vandenbussche, Olivier and Vincent from and the technical crews of STUK and Kunstenwerkplaats Pianofabriek.